Connie in the Country

 Connie in the Country is the seventh studio album by American country singer Connie Smith.
-It was released in February 1967 via the RCA Camden label and contained ten of tracks of material.
+It was released in February 1967 on RCA Camden and contained ten tracks.
 It was her first to be released on RCA's budget Camden label.
-Unlike other RCA Camden albums, the project consisted of new recordings for Smith's catalog.
+Unlike most RCA Camden albums which often contained previously issued material, the album consisted of new recordings for Smith's catalog.
 This included the single, "Cry, Cry, Cry", which was a top 20 hit on the American country songs chart in 1968.

 Background and content

 Connie Smith had first signed with the RCA label in 1964 and released her first single the same year.
 That single, "Once a Day", reached number one on the country chart for eight weeks and brought forth a series of top ten singles during the decade.
 Smith had released six studio albums with RCA Victor between 1965 and 1967.
 Connie in the Country would be her first studio recording with RCA Camden, a budget subdivision of RCA Victor.
 Prior to Smith, only country artist Jim Reeves had recorded a studio album with RCA Camden.
 Smith's RCA Camden project would be a traditionally-influenced country album.
 According to biographer Colin Escott, "The underlying assumption seemed to be that people who liked hardcore country music wouldn't or couldn't pay full-price."

 Smith entered the studio to record the album's tracks between August 22 and August 23 of 1966.
 The sessions were held at RCA Studio B, located in Nashville, Tennessee.
 The project was produced by Bob Ferguson and Ethel Gabriel.
 It was Smith's first recording sessions with Gabriel (she had previously worked alongside Bob Ferguson).
 A total of ten tracks comprised the album.
 The album's opening track was a new recording titled "Cry, Cry, Cry".
 The remaining nine tracks were covers of country music songs.
 Among these covers were two covers by Loretta Lynn: "You Ain't Woman Enough (To Take My Man)" and "World of Forgotten People".
 It also featured two songs originally made popular by Buck Owens: "Foolin' Around" and "Love's Gonna Live Here".